phillipacooper0/phillipacooper/README.md

 ### `npm run deploy`
 Builds and then deploys the current iteration of the local code to the product website specified above.
+This does not(yet) get automatically added to production website on main branch push.

 ### `npm start`